Over the last few months I’ve realised that researching the early days of CG isn’t easy.

 “…the first computer animation of a character, a walking cat.”

-I’ve spoken to a few British people who were around at the time and don’t recall the film being mentioned until around 1971.
-The earliest mention of it that I can find is in a paper published in 1974 but I don’t speak Russian so I’m not the best equipped when it comes to researching early Russian cat cartoons.
+I’ve found a paper published in 1974 but I don’t speak Russian so I’m not the best equipped when it comes to researching early Russian cat cartoons.

-Anyway, it was of course a GREAT ACHIEVEMENT whenever it was made.
+Anyway, it was of course a GREAT ACHIEVEMENT!

 Nb.
 Unlike with Flexipede, I reckon that FORTRAN wasn’t used and instead, most probably, a derivation or augmentation of ALGOL which allowed programming in languages with the larger the character sets seen in the Cryillic alphabet.